PedroS235/tello_driver_ros_wrapper/README.md

-# DISCLAIMER: This repo has not intention of begin upgraded.
+# DISCLAIMER: This repo has no intention of begin upgraded.
 A new version of this repo is being developed for ROS2 support and can be found [here](https://github.com/PedroS235/tello_ros_wrapper)
 # Introduction

 Tello **driver_ros_wrapper** is a simple ROS metapackage that allows to control DJI Tello drone via ROS topics.